 All surveys are affected by non-sampling errors, which may be random or systematic errors that cause estimates to differ from the true population value.
-While no real-world data collection program can be error-free, MRIP's methods account for common non-sampling errors, and program staff continue to research how non-sampling errors may be impacting our data and estimates.
+While no real-world data collection program can be error-free, MRIP's methods account for common non-sampling errors, and program staff continue to research how non-sampling errors may be impacting our data and estimates and ways to address them.